What would you like to know more about?

 Deceased Person Tool

 Warning: Use the Deceased Person tool with care.
 You cannot automatically undo the changes made by this tool.
-You must manually undo any changes by referencing the Audit Logs of each affected record.
+You must manually undo any changes by referencing the audit logs of each affected record.

 • The tool is available on the Contacts page, and you must launch it from an open record.